-Some students will enter UB with AP credit; this credit can count towards a UB degree or in some cases credit towards major and UB Curriculum (general education) requirements.
+Some students will enter UB with Advanced Placement (AP) credit; this credit may count toward a UB degree, or, in some cases, credit toward major and UB Curriculum (general education) requirements.

 AP credit reminders

 - Official transcripts from the College Board must be sent to UB.
-Please use school code 2925.
-Please be sure to use this code to distinguish UB (SUNY Center Buffalo) from SUNY College Buffalo (Buffalo State).
+Use school code 2925 to distinguish UB (SUNY Center Buffalo) from Buffalo State (SUNY College Buffalo).

 - In some instances new students will not know their AP score when they speak with an advisor for course registration.
-It is important that you contact your academic advisor when you find out your AP scores, as it may affect the courses you are already registered for in your first semester.
+It is important that you contact your academic advisor when you find out your AP scores as it may affect your first semester course registration.